Mahmouuuddd/Sensors/README.md

 ## Testing Code
 This code is for testing the code of commands sent from the Raspberry Pi to the Arduino using ROS

+## Libraries
+This file is for libraries that need to be installed in Arduino